Interpreting nodetool compactionstats Output for Cassandra 4.x/5.x Automation

 def parse_compactionstats(text: str) -> dict:

-"""Parse the real `nodetool compactionstats` text columns:
+"""Parse the real column layout:

 id compaction type keyspace table completed total unit progress."""